 The children are prepared for the transition to secondary school throughout Year 6, for example by taking on prefect duties and through participating in the summer residential trip.
 They are also able to experience taster days at their chosen secondary school in the summer term.

 Horsmonden Primary Academy liaises with the secondary schools, passing on records, academic results and details of specific support the children may have received.
 Representatives from the schools may come to school to meet the children.

 If you have any questions or concerns about the transfer to secondary school your child’s class teacher can usually advise you.
-Alternatively, you can contact the school office to arrange an appointment with Mrs Sharp or Mrs Maynard.
+Alternatively, you can contact the school office to arrange an appointment with Mrs Sharp or Mrs Kerr.